Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Demonstration

-Diagrams of the structure of human organ systems.
+Schemes of the structure of human organ systems.

-Laboratory and practical work (1h)
+Laboratory and practical work (1 hour)

 Study of the microscopic structure of tissues.

 Section 5.
-Coordination and regulation (10 h)
+Coordination and regulation (10 hours)

-Humoral regulation...
-Glands internal secretion...
+Humoral regulation.
+Glands internal secretion.
 Hormones and their role in metabolic processes.
-Neuro-humoral regulation.
+Neurohumoral regulation.

 Demonstration